What do you do when someone else tells you they aren’t good at something?

 Do people lie about having a weakness?
 Not exactly.
 We are regurgitating a belief system adopted some while ago.
 A person or event suggested that we weren’t good at an area like being organized, or good at numbers, or vision, and we continue to prove this out again and again.
 The surprising truth is that often, right in the very thing individuals think they aren’t good at, lurks a powerful talent where they secretly thrive.

-I worked with a CEO who thought himself to be too busy to good with people and whose team found less than empathetic.
+I worked with a CEO who thought himself to be too busy to be good with people and whose team found him less than empathetic.
 Turned out he had an extraordinary capacity to care for his people; just didn’t know how to access it.
 And another CEO who thought she was no good at numbers.
 Turned out she was remarkably skillful at pinpointing crucial financial opportunities and leading indicators in ways traditional accounting mindsets would miss.

 Another way you can unleash hidden potential is by asking questions.
 Find out what precisely is their block.
 Understand this as a way they perceive things that differs from the norm.
 Innovate new approaches that might activate convention-defying genius.